Skip to main content

 important

-Static credentials secrets must exist within the same namespace as the terraform controller itself.
-This is due to the fact the credentials are mounted into the job as environment variables.
+It is crucial to note that static credentials secrets must reside within the same namespace as the Terraform controller itself.
+This is because the credentials are mounted into the job as environment variables.

-Presently we support using google, aws and azurerm as providers.
-The controller is not limited to these, but for additional providers you'll have to define them yourself in the module.
+Currently, we support the use of google, aws, and azurerm as providers.
+Although the controller is not limited to these providers, any additional providers must be defined within the module.

-Once the secret is provisioned you can create a Provider for it:
+After provisioning the secret, you can create a Provider for it:

 apiVersion: terraform.appvia.io/v1alpha1